waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

   **ProductType**, **ParameterDefinition**, **ParameterContext** and the parameter data structures.

+  Specifically, this is needed to deal with computed product parameters (and related Requirements) that may be assigned to Ports, Flows, etc. -- this will require some kind of "Product Definition" or "Master Model" semantic, to manage the total configuration of a product and keep it in sync.

 ## Structure of the `pangalactic` Namespace Packages

 ### `core`: base pangalactic package: ontology, registry, orb, reference data